jchio001/Savory-Backend/ENDPOINT_DOC.md

 exchange it for a JWT auth token that is used to access our platform.

 Requires:
-- `facebook_token`: A Facebook access token retrieved from successfully logging into the Facebook platform.
+- `facebook_token (URL parameter)`: A Facebook access token retrieved from successfully logging into the Facebook platform.

 Returns:
 ```